cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 ####Heuristic

+Many sets of heuristics, or guidelines, have been proposed for evaluating visualizations.
+Novel heurtistic evaluation techniques for visualizations specifically have been proposed and utilized (Isenberg 2013):

+- __Case studies__: Specific forms of case studies in order to measure the impact of visualization tools on the practices of real users.
+- __Critical inspection/critique__: Domain and non-domain experts review visualization by giving feedback.

+#####Effectiveness and expressiveness

 Mackinlay (1986) used two terms for the evaluation of evaluating graphical designs:

 __Effectiveness__ criteria "determine whether a graphical language exploits the capabilities of the output medium and the human visual system" (Mackinlay 1986).